keithalewis/papers/bootstrap.md

 date: Apr 11 2019
 abstract: |
-  Given a collection of fixed income instruments and corresponding prices the bootstrap algorithm constructs a unique curve having piece-wise constant forward rates that reprices each instrument.
+  Given a collection of fixed income instruments and corresponding prices the bootstrap algorithm constructs a unique curve having piecewise constant forward rates that reprices each instrument.
 ...